A few years ago Noam Wasserman came up with the Rich vs King Concept:

 Within the VC/Growth startup world calling a company a “Lifestyle business” is usually done dismissively, inferring that whatever the company and it's founder are doing is trivial or not worth considering as serious.

-Having been around a lot of startups and founders over the past 7 years in many different places, these two ways of thinking about business: Rich vs King and Lifestyle vs Growth highlight the major difference in how people who go into business see the world:
+Having been around a lot of startups and founders over the past 7 years in many different places, these two ways of thinking about business: Rich vs King and Lifestyle vs Growth highlight the major difference in how people who go into business see the world.
+So I came up with a new set of categories:

-True Believers: Ones who start a company to promote an Ideology They are ideally Kings of Growth Companies
+True Believers These people start a company to promote an Ideology.
+They are ideally Kings of Growth Companies

-Hedonists: Ones who start a company to get rich They are ideally Rich and Work as little as possible
+Hedonists These people start start a company to take control of their wealth.
+They are ideally Rich and Work as little as possible

 True Believers either get huge and start massive movements, or they implode, often in a spectacular fashion.
 They are flashy and draw a crowd.
 They care more about “changing the world” than getting rich.
 These are the home run champs like Mark McGuire or Barry Bonds.